-Posted by Mansour Abdulbaki, PhD, Director of Science & Education
+Posted by Dr. Mansour Abdulbaki, PhD, Director of Science & Education

 Science-Based Guidance for Indoor Public Spaces

 With all the discussions about re-opening schools and businesses during this routine-challenging pandemic, there are many sources of advice and opinions - not all bad, but not all complete.
 This guide is intended to give you the science-based considerations that you need to take into account when opening your spaces to employees, customers, and students.

 Most guidance for public spaces focuses on cleaning surfaces to prevent transmission from high touch surfaces and social distancing “where possible.”
 While we’ll cover surface precautions here we’ll also go further and discuss best practices for how to handle the air we all breathe and focus on schools as a priority.

 Acknowledging the importance of the school environment to whole-student development and the life-long consequences of being physically out of school, there are engineering actions that must be taken to provide safer spaces for reduced transmission among congregated and concentrated populations to transform schools into pandemic-resilient learning spaces.

 The COVID-19 virus (SARS-CoV-2) falls into the “enveloped viruses” category.
 This category includes the common Influenza A virus and is one of the easiest classes of viruses to kill.
 This makes simply cleaning and disinfecting surfaces to reduce transmission of the virus an effective strategy.
 Cleaning and disinfecting surfaces should be done often and thoroughly and in accordance with CDC guidelines with EPA-approved cleaners.

 As mentioned, many cleaning strategies ignore the reason masks and social distancing are emphasized.
 The reason those things are so important is that a major mode of transmission is through the air.